-On average, foreign-language speakers have significantly less housing space per person than other residents: 9 per cent of residents with a national mother tongue and 26 per cent of residents with a foreign mother tongue lived in crowded conditions at the end of 2016.
+On average, persons with foreign background have significantly less housing space per person than Helsinki other residents: 9 per cent of residents with Finnish background and 25 per cent of residents with foreign background lived in crowded conditions at the end of 2017.
 According to Statistics Finland, a dwelling is over-crowded when there is more than one person per room excluding kitchen.
 In general, over-crowded housing is most common among large households.
-However, foreign-language speakers live in over-crowded homes more frequently than other residents regardless of the size of the household.
+However, persons with foreign background live in over-crowded homes more frequently than other residents regardless of the size of the household.

-Residents with a foreign mother tongue also live in smaller homes (by square metres).
-In one-person households, there is no significant difference in the average dwelling size between foreign-language and national-language speakers.
-For five-member households, for example, the average dwelling size is 107 square metres among population with a national mother tongue versus 20 square metres less among population with a foreign mother tongue.
-Households with a national mother tongue have more floor space per person (35 square metres) than households with a foreign mother tongue (25 square metres).
+Residents with foreign background also live in smaller homes (by square metres).
+In one-person households, there is no significant difference in the average dwelling size between persons with either foreign or Finnish background.
+For five-member households, for example, the average dwelling size is 107 square metres among the population with Finnish background versus more than 20 square metres less among population with foreign background.
+Households with Finnish background have more floor space per person (35 square metres) than households with foreign background (25 square metres).